Should I Include Relevant Coursework on My Resume?

 - Designed an online, 20-question qualitative research survey about language and identity formation

-- Conducted a qualitative survey with 147 college students using an iPad
+- Conducted a qualitative survey with 147 college students using Qualtrics

-- Aggregated and interpreted survey results in a 10-page paper and 5-minute presentation
+- Aggregated and interpreted survey results in a 10-page paper and 15-minute presentation

 Including coursework in your work experience section allows you to share detailed information about what you did for each course.

-In this instance, you should pick the most relevant courses and create a bulleted list for each, and format them as you would past jobs you’ve had.
+In this instance, you should pick the courses most relevant to the job you’re applying for, create a bulleted list for each, and format them as you would past jobs you’ve had.

 Online Marketing, MARK 160, Fall 2020

-- Content Creation: Created 7 SEO-friendly articles for a potential dental implant website
+- Content Creation: Created 7 SEO-friendly articles for a dental implant website

 - Survey Creation: Ran a survey using Google Surveys to discover what users think about dental implants